cyaguesa/SL-quant/README.md

 `[output_dir/base]_log.txt` countains various warning/outputs generated during the _SL-quant_ process.

 ## Adaptation to other species
 While SL-quant was developed for and tested on _C.elegans_ data, many other species do SL-trans-splicing.
 The analysis of trans-splicing events in such species is possible with SL-quant with the following adaptations.
-If you need any help implementing those changes, don't hesitate to contact us.
+Don't hesitate to contact us if you need any help implementing those changes.

 #### Change the SL sequences in the blast database
 1- Find the SL sequences (not the full SL RNA sequences, only the part that will be trans-spliced to the mRNA) and save it in a fasta file `SL_my_species.fasta` in the `data/blast_db` directory.